50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 Considering the first product then

-Making the equation dimensionally homogeneous by equating the exponents for each of the dimensions in turn gives
+Making the equation dimensionally homogeneous by equating the exponents for each of the dimensions, in turn, gives

-These simultaneous equations have the solution that ,
+These simultaneous equations have the solution that , and .
+Therefore, the first product can be written as

 Considering now the second product then

-are to be determined.
+where new values for , , and are to be determined.
 In terms of dimensions

-Making this equation dimensionally homogeneous gives
+Making this latter equation dimensionally homogeneous gives

-These equations have the solution that ,
+These equations have the solution that , and .
+Therefore, the second product is

-Finally, for the third product then
+Finally, for the third product, then

 Making this final equation dimensionally homogeneous gives

-These latter equations have the solution that ,
+These latter equations have the solution that , and .
+Therefore, the third product is

-Therefore, for this propeller problem we have that
+Therefore, for this propeller problem, then

 or